rust-lang/blog.rust-lang.org/content/Rust-1.60.0/index.md

 After that, you can run the resulting binary, which will produce a `default.profraw` file in the current directory.
-(The path and filename can be overriden by an environment variable; see [documentation](https://doc.rust-lang.org/stable/rustc/instrument-coverage.html#running-the-instrumented-binary-to-generate-raw-coverage-profiling-data) for details).
+(The path and filename can be overridden by an environment variable; see [documentation](https://doc.rust-lang.org/stable/rustc/instrument-coverage.html#running-the-instrumented-binary-to-generate-raw-coverage-profiling-data) for details).